ikerreyes/sphinx/source/index.rst

 using `Sphinx`_.
 However, `Sphinx`_ can be used to build documents beyond Python projects.

-Some considerations taken form the `developer guide <https://docs.python.org/devguide/documenting.html>`_:
+Some considerations taken from the `developer guide <https://docs.python.org/devguide/documenting.html>`_:

 - More documentation is not necessarily better documentation.
 - Use a tone respectful of the reader’s intelligence.
   Don’t talk down to them or waste their time.

 Contents: